cometbft/cometbft/docs/core/running-in-production.md

 ### Mempool WAL

 The `mempool.wal` logs all incoming txs before running CheckTx, but is otherwise not used in any programmatic way.
 It's just a kind of manual safe guard.
 Note the mempool provides no durability guarantees - a tx sent to one or many nodes may never make it into the blockchain if those nodes crash before being able to propose it.
-Clients must monitor their txs by subscribing over websockets, polling for them, or using `/broadcast_tx_commit`.
+Clients must monitor their txs by polling for them, or using `/broadcast_tx_commit`.
 In the worst case, txs can be resent from the mempool WAL manually.

 For the above reasons, the `mempool.wal` is disabled by default.
 To enable, set `mempool.wal_dir` to where you want the WAL to be located (e.g.